“Reading is an active, imaginative act; it takes work.” — Khaled Hosseini

 Secession Winter 19

 1. Distinguish between and identify the immediate or proximate cause of the Civil War as opposed to the ultimate, root reasons for Southern secession.
+Define the term voluntary compact as used by South Carolina.
 What does the Constitution have to say about secession?

 2. Explain why tariffs were a divisive issue between North and South in the 19th century.
 Evaluate their importance in causing the Civil War.